yuanxiaosc/Image-Captioning/README.md

 # Image-Captioning
-Template code for image caption or image to text (TensorFlow version 2). 图片描述或者图片生成文本的模板代码
+CNN-Encoder and RNN-Decoder (Bahdanau Attention) for image caption or image to text on [MS-COCO](http://cocodataset.org/#home) dataset.

 ## Task Description
 Given an image like the example below, our goal is to generate a caption such as "a surfer riding on a wave".